R-Juhasz/R-Juhasz/README.md

 🤘🤘Hi there🤘

-🌗i am dedicated to building a career in coding and software development, I am actively expanding my skill set and crafting a robust portfolio.
+🌗I am dedicated to building a career in coding and software development, I am actively expanding my skill set and crafting a robust portfolio.
 Seeking opportunities that align with my passion for technology, I am committed to continuous learning and strategic networking within the industry.👨‍💻💻.

 👨‍💻💻 I possess solid knowledge in JavaScript, HTML, CSS, Java, and Python.
 While I have a solid foundation in these languages, I am actively learning and consistently working towards mastering each one.
 My commitment extends to acquiring additional skills and knowledge beyond the basics.